 To preserve the look of your stamped concrete for longer, it’s important to perform routine maintenance.

-For exterior surfaces, sweep and wash (with a hose or pressure washer) the surface so dirt doesn’t build up.
+For exterior surfaces, sweep and wash the surface so dirt doesn’t build up (you can use a hose or pressure washer).
 For interior surfaces, sweep and mop the surface to prevent buildup.
 For both interior and exterior surfaces, a high-quality sealer should be reapplied every few years.

-Contact one of our local dealers to get your questions answered or to get a quote.
+Contact one of our local contractors to get your questions answered or to get a quote.